Research

 Overview

-The center is a critical resource for investigators at the UW and nation-wide who are striving to improve clinical approaches in emergency medicine, cardiovascular disease, and other areas.
+The Center is a critical resource for investigators at the UW and nation-wide who are striving to improve clinical approaches in many different scientific research areas.

 We welcome new opportunities for collaboration; please reach out to us at: uwctc@uw.edu